WAP Systems and Labeled Subshifts: Dynamical properties of

 $\Box$ \begin{remark} By Proposition \ref{towprop20d} the label $\M$ of example (b) has $\Theta(\M)$ uncountable.
 So this and Example \ref{ex10cmoved} are labels $\M$ of finite type with $\Theta(\M)$ uncountable.
-It follows that $(X(\M),S)$ are subshifts which are LE but not HAE (see Remark \ref{cp,ae}). \end{remark}
+It follows that the corresponding subshifts $(X(\M),S)$ are LE but not HAE (see Remark \ref{cp,ae}). \end{remark}

 $\Box$